-Primary structural member [s.627.706(2)(d), FS].
+Primary Structural Member [s.627.706(2)(d), F.S.].
 Means a structural element designed to provide support and stability for the vertical or lateral loads of the overall structure.
+[Ranked 3.93]

-Primary structural system [s.627.706(2)(e), FS].
+Primary Structural System [s.627.706(2)(e), F.S.].
 Means an assemblage of primary structural members.
+[Ranked 3.93]

-Substantial structural deterioration [s.553.899(2)(b), FS].
-Means substantial structural distress or substantial structural weakness that negatively affects a building's general structural condition and integrity.
+Substantial Structural Deterioration [s.553.899(2)(b), F.S.].
+[Heather Anesta] Means a condition that negatively affects a building's structural condition and integrity that negatively affects a building's general structural condition and integrity, or a major structural component whose condition meets the definition of Dangerous.
 The term does not include surface imperfections such as cracks, distortion, sagging, deflections, misalignment, signs of leakage, or peeling of finishes unless the licensed engineer or architect performing the phase one or phase two inspection determines that such surface imperfections are a sign of substantial structural deterioration.
+[Ranked 3.93] [Amended Ranked 3.12]